Whipping Tom: 1712 events

 He pleaded not guilty and said that all women "deserved ten times more than either whip or rod could possibly afford them".
 Hamerton describes Wallis's explanation as "a form of misogynistic revenge" after Wallis said that he was "resolved to be revenged on all the women he could come at after that manner, for the sake of one perjured female, who had been barbarously false to him".
 He claimed that his plan was to attack a hundred women before Christmas Day, cease the attacks during the Twelve Days of Christmas, then resume the attacks in the New Year.

-The report of the Wallis's activities and trial are from the report "The Tryal, Examination and Conviction; of Thomas Wallis, Vulgarly Called Whipping Tom"; Toulalan identifies the document as "Humorous narrative ... combined with sexually explicit and titillating detail, providing both erotic and comic entertainment".
+The report of Wallis's activities and trial are from "The Tryal, Examination and Conviction; of Thomas Wallis, Vulgarly Called Whipping Tom"; Toulalan identifies the document as "Humorous narrative ... combined with sexually explicit and titillating detail, providing both erotic and comic entertainment".
 As an example of this, Toulalan highlights the description of one attack:

 Mary Sutten the milkmaid of Hackney also deposed that when the prisoner whipped her backside in a ditch near Shoulder of Mutton Fields, to prevent her crying out, he stuffed his handkerchief into her mouth, and would have thrust something else into another place, had not the watchmen come happily to her assistance.

 The historian Lucy Inglis—while calling Wallis "a dangerous deviant"—identifies that his "attacks began with a spanking but soon evolved into serious sexual assault".
 He was found guilty and sentenced to imprisonment for one year at Bridewell Prison, where he was to be birched twice a week by two maids "till the blood on his back comes in six places".
 He was also to be stood in the pillory: once each at the Royal Exchange and Temple Bar and three times at St Margaret's Hill in Southwark.
 When he was released from prison, he was to run the gauntlet through "200 maids, wives and widows in Cheapside".

 Hamerton considers that the reason Whipping Tom's history gained notoriety at a time when sexualised violence was common, was due to the "very deviance that provided the engaging factor".
 As examples, he cites the violent attacks in London that ended in 1712 by the gang known as the Mohocks, as well as the sexual assaults by Francis Charteris—nicknamed "The Rape-Master General"—and later serious attacks in 1761 by the group the Young Bloods and in the 1780s by Lascar seamen.